What does the WAIV team do?

-An advocate can support you to participate in decisions and processes that involve you, for example helping you with any meetings you may have.
+An Advocate can support you to participate in decisions and processes that involve you, for example helping you with any meetings you may have.

 - Transition from children’s services in adulthood